Turnip-rooted Chervil

 Chaerophyllum bulbosum

 An obscure and ancient vegetable from the Caucasus.
 Utterly sublime in flavor, but one of the most challenging of all root vegetables to cultivate in gardens.
 Seeds require a long period of exposure to cold winter weather to germinate, and their viability is limited to just two or three years.
 We could not grow this plant in Iowa.
 This species will not tolerate hot Midwestern summers.
 Here in the Hudson Valley our rich rocky soils and cool misty nights are ideal, and we are just on the cusp of what it will tolerate as far as winter cold.
-Gardeners with clay soils will have a difficult time, as will gardeners in zones 5a and colder if they hope to overwinter these plants.
+Gardeners with dense clay soils will have a difficult time, as will gardeners in zones 5a and colder if they hope to overwinter these plants.

 Inedible tops grow to 2'-3'.
 Biennial, these plants rarely bloom in the first year unless very seriously stressed.
 Roots may be harvested anytime after foliage dies back, in autumn, winter, or early spring of the second year.
 Flavor improves signifcantly with cold storage, either in the ground or in a cellar.
 Wonderful subtly aromatic flavor raw, boiled or roasted.
 Very much worth the time and effort if you have garden space to spare.